 by Jane Barthelemy.
 Good sleep is the foundation of your health.
 Insomnia can literally drive you insane.
 Yet drugs to treat it are even worse.
-Join me as I explore radical natural solutions to restful sleep from ancient Chinese medicine and simple old-fashioned home healing.
+Join me as I explore more radical natural solutions to restful sleep such as ancient Chinese medicine and simple old-fashioned home healing.
 It has been said that one in 10 Americans take sleep medications, and over 60 million prescriptions for sleeping medications were filled in the US in 2014.
 Poor sleep weakens your immune system, increasing your risk of Heart disease, Autoimmune diseases, Arthritis, Neurodegenerative diseases, and Cancer.

 Traditional Chinese medicine sees sleep as the natural rhythm of Yin and Yang.

 Sleeping recharges the body, and is essential to maintain a balance of Yin and Yang in the body.
 Our bodies are intimately connected to the Yin Yang rhythms in the daily and seasonal cycles, the waning and waxing of the moon, and the universal cycles.
 Insomnia is a sign that Yang is not balanced with Yin.